[Minor revision–posted 10/15/18 (replaces 7/11/12 edition)]

 OP 32.01: Promotion and Tenure Standards and Procedures

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to define university-level standards and procedures concerning promotion and tenure.
 All faculty being considered for promotion and tenure are to be evaluated using the version of OP 32.01 effective on the date of hire, unless they elect to be evaluated using the current version of the policy (subject to the provisions of sections 6.a. and 9. herein).

-REVIEW: This OP will be reviewed in November of odd-numbered years by the senior vice provost with recommended revisions presented to the provost and senior vice president (PSVP) by December 15.
-Any change in this OP must be conducted in accordance with section 9 herein.
+REVIEW: This OP will be reviewed in November of odd-numbered years by the Senior Vice Provost with substantive revisions presented to the Provost and Senior Vice President (PSVP) by December 15.
+Any change in this OP must be conducted in accordance with section 9 herein

 A university is a community of scholars whose members are engaged in the discovery, evaluation, transmission, and extension of knowledge.
 As such, they must be free to search for and express the truth as they find it, whether in the classroom, research/creative activity, or service as members of the community, and regardless of their tenure status.
 They must also be free from undue constraints, whether imposed from inside or outside the university.